peterhalpin/hawkes/README.md

 ## To Do list
 1. standard errors
 2. data simulation
-3. eesponse kernels other than `dgamma`
+3. response kernels other than `dgamma`
 4. linear parameter constraints
 5. clean up